 - Shooting (Power)

 Take a look at these skills.
 Of the skills above, which ones do you feel strongest at?
 Pick the car that plays to your mechanical strengths at first.
 The one that plays to your mechanical skills will initially be the Best Rocket League Car for you.
-As you progress in the game, you may switch to the other car types to improve upon parts that you are weak at, to play stronger with the teammates, or to play stronger on the playlist you trying to rank up on.
+As you progress in the game, you may switch to the other car types to improve upon parts that you are weak at, to play stronger with the teammates, or to play stronger on the playlist you trying raise your Rocket League Ranks on.

 Do Cars Matters?